Kaiboom1000/Discovr/README.md

 Credits:
-Made using Glitch, (foremerly Fog Creek)
+1. Made using Glitch, (foremerly Fog Creek)
-Database for the project - Airtable
+2. Database for the project - Airtable
+3. I made the logo myself lol